 - Essential medicine such as anti-fungal creams, anti-septic, anti-diarrhea and cold medicine (make sure your medicine are clearly branded so that you don’t get arrested for drug smuggling);

-- For female travellers, your preferred female hygiene products;
+- For female travelers, your preferred female hygiene products;

 - Entertainment materials – e-readers, music, travel games, playing cards – to keep you occupied during long, tedious journeys;